mdfilio/training/nginx/part1content.md

 *CSS at the top.
 JavaScript at the bottom.*

 # XII.
-Summary of web infrastructure
+The browser request

 Tying it all together...